bluerosegarden/Academic-Corpus/README.md

 I also use [obsidian](http://obsidian.md/) as a personal knowledge management tool.

 I do not use AI with any of the above tools.

+## How To View Git-History?

+You can view all of the changes to this repo by clicking [here](https://github.com/bluerosegarden/Academic-Corpus/commits/main).
+You can also view changes made to a specific file by clicking on the 'History' button on the top-right of a file.

+## Why host on github?
+Honestly, just to make it easier for people who are un-familiar with git!
+I would like to eventually move to sr.ht for my other projects one day, but this will probably always remain here for that reason.

 Feel free to email me at [mail@bluerose.garden](mailto:mail@bluerose.garden) if you have any questions or concerns!